Topological multi-mode waveguide QED: Spontaneous emission features in multi-mode waveguide QED

-Beyond this quasi-quantization of the emitter's decay rate, a more interesting aspect is what occurs with the spontaneously emitted photons when the emitters are driven.
+A more remarkable feature of these topological multi-mode waveguide scenario is what occurs with the spontaneously emitted photons when the emitters are driven.
 Let us first assume a perfect $\pi$-pulse driving which prepare the system in the state $\ket{\Psi_0}=\ket{e}\otimes\ket{\mathrm{vac}}$, with $\ket{\mathrm{vac}}$ being the bath state with no photons.
 When the laser is switched off, the whole system evolves according to the total Hamiltonian $\ket{\Psi(t)}=e^{-i H t}\ket{\Psi_0}$, leading eventually to a single-photon wavepacket state